 Students from a diverse range of specialisations or majors can apply.
 The range of specialisations include: Accounting, Finance, Business Information Systems, Business Law, HR, Marketing, Banking, Project Management, Strategy and Innovation, Quantitative Business Analysis, Quantitative Finance, Logistics and Supply Chain Management, and International Business.
 Depending on the project your organisation can request a student (or more than one) from any of the above areas of specialisation.

+The Business School does not support any form of unpaid work experience unless it is part of degree requirements.
 The Business School can only advertise unpaid roles that abide by the Fair Work Act.

 Please be aware that according to the Fair Work Ombudsman, unpaid internships should only be with a voluntary or not-for-profit organisation, or be of an observatory nature within a business environment.
 If you require students to perform productive activities within your business, the person would be considered an employee and entitled to payment.